wlshepherd/Portfolio/README.md

 # William's Computing Portfolio

 ## Description:
-Hello, I'm William!
-I've recently completed my cyber security & technology masters degree from Cardiff University and currently looking to get my first job in the technology industry.
-I have a strong interest a wide range of fields, including the following: cyber security, data analysis, front-end development and digital forensics.
-This portfolio contains some of my university work, alongside side projects which I am currently working on; to demonstrate showcase skills and experience.
+Hello, my name is William.
+I have recently completed my Master's degree in Cyber Security and Technology from Cardiff University and am currently seeking my first position in the technology industry.
+I possess a strong interest in various fields, including cyber security, data analysis, front-end development, and digital forensics.
+This portfolio includes my university projects as well as ongoing side projects, which collectively showcase my skills and experience.

 ## Projects: